thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/ui/websocket-client.md

 In order to modify your WebSocket Client connection, please follow these steps:
 1. Go to the _WebSocket Client_ page and click on the arrow icon to expand the list of connections.
-2. Click on the pencil icon of the connection you wish to edit.
+2. Click on the edit icon of the connection you wish to change.
 3. Make changes and click Connect to save changes.

 {% include images-gallery.html imageCollection="ws-connection-edit" %}